JuliePretzlaff/JavaScriptWardrobe/README.txt

-****The website MUST allow the user to dynamically add content in your web application utilizing a JavaScript method, buttons and text fields upon loading the body of the home index, an alert box will prompt the user to enter their name.
+****The website MUST allow the user to dynamically add content in your web application utilizing a JavaScript method, buttons and text fields upon loading the body of the home index, an alert box will prompt the user to enter their name and clothing size.
-This will then display a welcome note with the users name at the top of the home index
+This will then display a welcome note with the users name/size at the top of the home index

-****The website MUST allow the user to dynamically remove content from your web application utilizing a JavaScript method, buttons and text fields on the outfits index page, the user can click the first (topleft) thumbnail to remove the images for the outfit and to view instead the details for that outfit.  (working on making this functional for all outfit thumbnails) ALSO, when the footer is clicked, the copyright disappears and my name is shown :)
+****The website MUST allow the user to dynamically remove content from your web application utilizing a JavaScript method, buttons and text fields on the outfits index page, the user can click the first (topleft) thumbnail to remove the images for the outfit and to view instead the names of the clothing items included in that outfit.  (working on making this functional for all outfit thumbnails)
+ALSO, when the footer is clicked, the copyright disappears and my name is shown :)
+ALSO, title on index page, "Julie's Delightful Wardrobe" changes to "Stellar Fashion by Julie" on hover

 ****The website MUST allow the user to dynamically show all clothing items that meet certain criteria (for example, are of a certain color or are a certain type, like jeans or tshirts) utilizing a JavaScript method, buttons and text fields at the top of the index for each : tops, bottoms, shoes, accessories there is a button that on click, allows the user to